 Mr. Mizrahi is also a member of Decoda, a chamber ensemble comprised of virtuoso musicians, entrepreneurs, and passionate advocates of the arts.
 Based in New York City, Decoda creates innovative performances and engaging projects with partners around the world.
 Drawing from his work with Decoda, Mizrahi has worked to foster partnerships between Lawrence University’s Conservatory of Music and the surrounding community, and helped found Lawrence’s Music For All project that brings classical chamber music to children and populations who ordinarily do not participate.
 Mr. Mizrahi is co-director of the prestigious Decoda Chamber Music Festival, which takes place at Lawrence University in Appleton, Wisconsin.

 Mr. Mizrahi has edited several new editions published by Hal Leonard, including new editions of piano music by Ginastera, Bernstein, and Chopin.

 Michael Mizrahi received his bachelor’s degree from the University of Virginia, where his concentrations were in music, religion and physics.
 He holds master’s and doctoral degrees from the Yale School of Music, where he studied with Claude Frank.
 As a member of the Moët Trio, Mr. Mizrahi completed a two-year residency, the only one of its kind for piano trios, at the New England Conservatory.

 After his Philadelphia debut recital, the Philadelphia Inquirer wrote that “…the performance had transparency, revealing a forward-moving logic and chord voices you didn’t previously realize were there…textures were sumptuous.”

-He is currently Professor of Piano at the Lawrence University Conservatory of Music in Appleton, Wisconsin.
+He is currently the Frank C. Shattuck Professor of Music at the Lawrence University Conservatory of Music in Appleton, Wisconsin.